 Popular products: Newton Ridge and Fairbanks

 What we like: The value is hard to beat for new backpackers and hikers.

 What we don’t: A clear step down in quality and performance from most of the brands above.

 Columbia is a budget-focused brand with a solid reputation among casual outdoor-goers.
 Take their best-selling Newton Ridge, for example: At just $100 for the waterproof version, you get a seam-sealed leather upper, good all-around comfort with a nicely padded collar and tongue, and adequate performance for moderate day hikes, exploring national parks, and even use around town.
 When the mercury drops, their Fairbanks is another excellent value at $130 with the brand’s proprietary Omni-Tech waterproofing, Omni-Heat liner, and 200-gram insulation.
 Importantly, most designs can often be found on sale for even less than their MSRP.

 That being said, trail performance falls well short of most of the brands above.
-For a noticeable step up, consider options like the KEEN Targhee or Merrell Moab, which cost around $45-$75 more than the Newton Ridge but are a better match for light backpacking and more rugged trail use.
+For a noticeable step up, consider options like the Merrell Moab or Keen Targhee, which cost $50 to $65 more than the Newton Ridge (respectively) but are a better match for light backpacking and more rugged trail use.
 Their upgraded materials deliver better long-distance comfort and support, and they hold up better over time.
 That said, there’s a reason that the Newton Ridge remains a popular pick for the entry-level crowd, and we know of a few hikers who have gotten years of use out of them.
 And if you’re just getting started, Columbia is one of the few brands on this list that’s a one-stop shop, with a wide assortment of affordably priced jackets, hiking shirts and pants, and much more.

 Location: Denver, Colorado